alextanhongpin/database-design/temporal.v1.md

 	product_id int not null,
 	price int not null, -- If we want to allow

-	effective_at timestamptz not null default now(),
+	-- To allow 'from the beginning of time', allow null effective at, and order by nulls first effective_at timestamptz not null default now(),

 	-- See below if you need to prepopulate the data in the past.
 	-- effective_at timestamptz not null default now() CHECK (effective_at >= now()),
 	created_at timestamptz not null default now(),